AndrewConway/ConcreteSTV/ElectionRules.md

 # Election Rules supported by ConcreteSTV

-This document described in details the rules options for ConcreteSTV
+This document described in details the rules options for ConcreteSTV.
+Allowed options are presented in bold in the text below.

 ## Federal Senate